VFHC GOES INTERNATIONAL TO LEARN ABOUT REAL ESTATE CONCERNS WITH AFFORDABLE HOUSING IN VANCOUVER.

 June 22, 2009, marks the 10th Anniversary of the Olmstead decision.
 This Supreme Court decision ensures that people with disabilities retain the right to live in the community and receive needed support services in the community setting.
 This case addressed the bias towards institutionalization of people with disabilities in programs of the state and federal level “I cannot imagine having the ability to go where I want to go, eat what and when I want, and doing what I want to do stripped from me.
 I know this could easily happen to me, if I did not have my support system and had to be placed in a nursing home!” states Cindy Singletary, person with a disability.
 The Olmstead decision sets forth requirements for states to report their progress towards a non-institutionalization based system.
 On June 22, 1999, people with disabilities gained a victory.

 The City of Gulfport receives funds annually from the U.S. Department of Housing and Urban Development (HUD) for Community Development Block Grant (CDBG), and HOME Investment Partnership Programs (HOME) grants.The City will receive $199,981 in new CDBG-R funds that constitute a special allocation of 2008 CDBG funding.
 The City must give priority to projects that can award contract by mid-June 2009.
 The purpose of this Substantial Amendment is to describe the City’s proposed use of the CDBG-R funds.
 They may be faxed, emailed or mailed to Karen McCarty, Community Development Administrator (228) 868-5736 fax (228) 868-5760 Email: firstname.lastname@example.org

-The Gulf Coast Fair Housing Center has developed a public comment form.
+The Vancouver Fair Housing Center has developed a public comment form.
 To access this form, click here word/pdf.
-For assistance completing this form, contact the Gulf Coast Fair Housing Center at 228-396-4008.
+For assistance completing this form, contact the Vancouver Fair Housing Center at 228-396-4008.

 Congratulations Harrison County!